 You will be able to work, exercise, and perform most of your other daily activities.
 However, you may need to make a few changes.
 You won't be able to swim or play contact sports.
 If you're flying, you'll have to inform security that you have a device implanted.

-Travelling for Medical reasons may be challenging.
-With our experience of over a decade and working with the best surgeons in India, we help make the journey easier and safer for you.
-We will guide you at every step of the way and make end to end arrangements for your surgery, travel and stay.
+Traveling abroad for medical reasons may be challenging.
+With our experience of over a decade and working with the best surgeons and top hospitals in India, we help make your medical tour easier and safer for you.
+We will guide you at every step of the way and make end-to-end arrangements for your surgery, travel, and stay.

 Ramandeep Dhaliwal

 I had great experience having rhinoplasty through Indicure.
-Dr. Ruchika from Indicure has helped me in finding best plastic surgeon, answering all my questions and booking hotel.
-She has been very responsive throughout my journey.
-Read Ramandeep Dhaliwal's Review About IndiCure Here
+Dr. Ruchika from Indicure has helped me in finding best plastic surgeon, answering all my questions...

 Jade M

 Indicure Health Tours went above and beyond my expectations.
 They helped me with every aspect of my journey and were professional, kind and caring.
-I was a little nervous traveling alone to a foreign country but everyone made me feel safe and welcomed. these pictures are right before surgery and 5 weeks after!
-Read Jade M's Review About IndiCure Here
+I was...

-The content on the website (www.indicure.com) is intended to be general information and is provided only as a service.
 It is not medical advice and should not be taken as medical advice.
 It should not be used to diagnose or treat a health condition and is in no way meant to be a substitute for professional medical care.
+You are advised to see a surgeon in person to assess what surgery may or may not accomplish for you.

-It's also important to keep your expectations realistic and to understand that all surgical procedures carry risks and should never be taken lightly.
+It is also important to keep your expectations realistic and to understand that all surgical procedures carry risks and should never be taken lightly.